Gift Ideas for Truck Drivers

 If you check your dipstick and it says you have enough oil and you’re sure it’s the correct viscosity, it might be a sign that your engine is starting to wear.

 There are a number of moving parts in an engine that oil has to flow freely through.
-In particular, the engine bearings are prone to wearing at high mileage, which can cause a drop in oil pressure.
+In particular, the engine bearings are prone to wear at high mileage, which can cause a drop in oil pressure.

 Many factors contribute to how long an engine will run before showing signs of wear and burning oil quicker.
-As a general rule of thumb, you should be proactive in maintaining engine health of cars or trucks that are used frequently.
+As a general rule of thumb, you should be proactive in maintaining the engine health of cars or trucks that are used frequently.

-What to do – You need to have your engine checked by an engine technician to establish if worn engine parts are the cause.
+What to do: You need to have your engine checked by an engine technician to establish if worn engine parts are the cause.

 4. Oil Pump Failure